-- A new risk assessment every time changes are made within the workplace; new scientific evidence is available, or government restrictions change. - A new risk assessment each time there is a significant change in local community infection rate prevalence, or when local information emerges about any infection transmission in the hospital or maternity unit. - Hazards within the workplace that present cross infection risks have been identified. - Health and safety risks posed by the hazards have been systematically assessed and recorded. - Analysis of the results of the Risk assessment results have been analysed and mitigate the mechanisms for the prevention of cross infection with an agreed protocol. - The safest means of reintroducing partners, support people and/or visitors has been agreed and communicated to staff with appropriate COVID-19 infection control training undertaken. - Monitoring of the SSoW to ensure it remains current, by building in frequent review dates.
+- A new risk assessment every time changes are made within the workplace; new scientific evidence is available, or government restrictions change. - A new risk assessment whenever there is a significant change in local community infection rate prevalence, or when local information emerges about any infection transmission in the hospital or maternity unit. - Hazards within the workplace presenting cross infection risks have been identified. - Health and safety risks posed by hazards are systematically assessed and recorded. - Analysis of the results of the risk assessment results have been analysed and mitigate the mechanisms for the prevention of cross infection with an agreed protocol. - The safest means of reintroducing partners, support people and/or visitors has been agreed and communicated to staff with appropriate COVID-19 infection control training undertaken. - Monitoring of the SSoW to ensure it remains current, by building in frequent review dates.